inspec/inspec/README.md

 ### Install it via rubygems.org

-When installing from source, gem dependencies may require ruby build tools to be installed.
+Installing Chef InSpec from source may require installing ruby build tools to manage gem dependencies.
 (A compiler-free variant is available with reduced functionality; use `inspec-core-bin` and `inspec-core`.)

 To install build tools, use your package manager.